jugglinmike/command-the-command-line/src/material/process-combination/index.md

 ???

-By using the backtick character (<code>\`</code>), we can place commands in locations that up to now, we have only placed values.
+By using the backtick character, we can place commands in locations that up to now, we have only placed values.
 Before executing the "outer" command, the shell will intervene by creating new process for the "nested" command.
 It will gather up all the data the "nested" process writes to the standard output stream, and when the process exits, it will insert that data in the place of the nested command.

 ---